Skip to content

 Board members’ expectations run high.
 They are not passive listeners but active participants, eager for clear, concise information they can discuss among themselves – immediately.
 They ask questions and expect prompt answers.

-We developed Board Presence Workshops to train executives for these highly demanding and often intense interactions.
-The origin had its beginnings in feedback senior leaders received from Board members, frustrated by disappointing, ill-prepared presenters.
-Especially when this is a new experience or executives are new to the company, they may not understand, and be familiar with the high-performance demands required in meeting with their Board.
+We developed Board Presence Workshops to train executives for these highly demanding and often intense board presentations.
+The origin had its beginnings in feedback senior leaders received from Board members frustrated by disappointing, ill-prepared presenters.
+Especially when this is a new experience or executives are new to the company, they may not understand and be familiar with the high-performance demands required in meetings with their Board.

 • C-Level leaders